Skip to content

 For best practices, we recommend building your project locally first and then uploading the built files.
 This ensures optimal performance and allows you to test your Landing Page thoroughly before deploying it.

+After saving the environment variables, the new values will be automatically applied.
 You can use environment variables in your custom Landing Page to make it dynamic and customizable.
 Environment variables are replaced with their actual values when your Landing Page is served.

 Use the {{.VARIABLE_NAME}} syntax to insert environment variables in your HTML, CSS, or JavaScript files: